Information Literacy Framework for Philadelphia University:

 bullet

-Download, email, or print an article from an online database
+Download, email, or print an article from an online subscription resource

 bullet